serg987/qhttotxt/README.md

 to convert several folders, place them into one root folder.
 Use the `-r` switch and specify the path to root folder.

 `-с` - combining messages from one contact.
 If the `-r` switch is provided, then the output files will be placed in the working directory.
 Only unique messages are combined, all duplicates are removed.
+When the key `-c` is set, there will be an attempt to find txt files in QIP/ICQ, Mchat and RnQ formats (formats description is below, as well as an **important** requirements to thier names).
+There will be an attempt to find contact lists files .cl and .cbd, combine and save them to a single one.
+Only UINs, nicknames and groups are used from contact lists.

 `-h` - short help.